CloudLabs-MOC/dp-420-cosmos-db-dev/instructions/03-migrate-data.md

 ### Task 1: Create and seed your Azure Cosmos DB for NoSQL account

+In this task, you'll create and configure an Azure Cosmos DB for NoSQL account, followed by seeding it with a database and container using a command-line utility.

 You will use a command-line utility that creates a **cosmicworks** database and a **products** container at **4,000** request units per second (RU/s).
 Once created, you will adjust the throughput down to 400 RU/s.

 To accompany the products container, you will create a **flatproducts** container manually that will be the target of the ETL transformation and load operation at the end of this lab.